wkumari/draft-wkumari-dnsop-hammer/README.md

-   thank Brian Somers and Wouter Wijngaards for telling us that they already do this :-) (They should probably be co-authors, but I left this too close to the draft cutoff time to confirm with them that they are willing to have thier names on this).
+   thank Brian Somers and Wouter Wijngaards for telling us that they already do this :-) (They should probably be co-authors, but I left this too close to the draft cutoff time to confirm with them that they are willing to have their names on this).

-Kumari, et al.           Expires January 5, 2015                [Page 8]

-Internet-Draft                   hammer                        July 2014

 10. References